Researcher in Cognitive (Neuro)Science & Machine Learning (AI),

 Below is a list I’ve tried to make of at least some of those people I’ve been lucky enough to know and that I think you should know about, too!
 (I also try to keep a more exhaustive list here, but it’s not always as updated as I would like it to be.)

-And of course, my partner in science, art, and life alike, Chelsea Boccagno.
+And of course, my partner in science, art, and life alike, the inimitable Chelsea Boccagno.

 Email: conwell[at]g[dot]harvard[dot]edu or colinconwell[at]gmail[dot]com